-Google “church social media” and you’ll be served up over 200 million articles about using social platforms for your ministry.
-There’s no longer any question about whether your church should be on social media or not, but being on social media isn’t enough.
+Google ” church social media ” and you’ll be served up over 200 million articles about using social platforms for your ministry.
+There’s no longer any question about whether your church should be on social media or not.
+Being on social media isn’t enough.
 You need to prioritize using it well.
 If you want to take advantage of all the opportunities social media provides, you might need to elevate its importance.

 Let’s face it, there is a lot of churches and ministries vying for people’s attention out there.
 If your church is involved but not invested in growing their presence and social media skills, you might be wasting the time you are investing.
-But social media offers so many perks and possibilities, it’d be foolhardy not to spend some time more devoted to your social media channels.
-In fact, it might the secret weapon for struggling churches, or a great tool to boost your attendance for important holidays.
+Social media offers so many perks and possibilities, it’d be foolhardy not to spend some time more devoted to your social media channels.
+In fact, it might be the secret weapon for struggling churches.
+It can be a great tool to boost your attendance for important holidays.

 If you can’t justify time spent on social media, I encourage you to consider the following ways your ministry might be missing out.

 1. Social media might be the first place people find your church

 Over 46 percent of church planters say that social media is their most effective method of outreach.
 Think about that for a second . . . out of all the possible outreach methods, almost half of today’s church plants are seeing a bigger return for time they invest into social media than anything else.
 So it isn’t like social media is competing with your website for the most visible digital channel; it’s competing with every method churches are using to draw attention to themselves.

 With a thoughtful church strategy for social engagement and some regular money devoted to advertising, you can create an awareness of your ministry and send people to your website where they can learn more.
 Plus, when you add the Facebook pixel to your site, you can retarget the people that Facebook has sent to your website.